Magic Pengel: The Quest for Color

-Magic Pengel: The Quest for Color, known as Garakuta Meisaku Gekijō Rakugaki Ōkoku (ガラクタ名作劇場 ラクガキ王国, Garakuta Meisaku Gekijō Rakugaki Ōkoku) in Japan, is a 2002 role-playing video game developed by Garakuda-Studio and Taito for the PlayStation 2, published by Agetec in North America.
+Magic Pengel: The Quest for Color, known as Garakuta Meisaku Gekijō Rakugaki Ōkoku (ガラクタ名作劇場 ラクガキ王国, Garakuta Meisaku Gekijō Rakugaki Ōkoku) in Japan, is a 2002 role-playing video game developed by Garakuta-Studio and Taito for the PlayStation 2, published by Agetec in North America.
 The music was composed by Zuntata.

-Studio Ghibli worked on the game's art direction.
+Studio Ghibli, alongside GAINAX, worked on the game's art direction and animation, with support from Anime Torotoro.
+Various artists from the Japan Cartoonists Association contributed character designs.

 The game had a sequel in 2004 titled Graffiti Kingdom.

 Gameplay

 Combining the collectible monsters genre (e.g., Pokémon) with the interactive art genre (e.g., Mario Paint), Magic Pengel is centered on the player, as a character able to manipulate a "Pengel" (which looks like a stylized fairy combined with a paintbrush) to create a creature, or "Doodle".
 Using the Pengel (pronounced "pen-jell") as a cursor, the player simply sketches out the limbs, body, and other features.
 Depending on the amount of magic ink expended, and the types of body parts, the creature will be given certain statistics and created.
 With the help of Zoe and Taro, the character trains and battles using custom-created designs, which can be traded to or battled with the creations of other players.
 As the Doodles battle, they become more powerful, and earn points towards the purchase of pre-created Doodles, and extra abilities towards customizable creation.
 Combat functions according to three selections: attack, magic, and block, as well as a charge command.
 The three basic maneuvers follow a standard rock paper scissors methodology, but repetitiveness is minimized due to the varied attributes of the Doodles, as well as the inability to successively repeat any selection.

 Magic Pengel combines cel-shading with standard 3D graphics.
 Though most of the backgrounds are 3D, the Doodles are cel-shaded.
 Occasionally the animations of the Doodles can be jerky due to the extreme range of customization possible within the game, but this is fairly uncommon.